-Mood of the Boardroom live debate: Grant Robertson and Paul Goldsmith debate
+Mood of the Boardroom debate: Robertson digs knife into Goldsmith over errors

 • See the full rundown of premium Mood of the Boardroom articles here

-The event is set to start with a keynote address from Mood of the Boardroom executive editor Fran O'Sullivan at 7.40am this morning.

-Robertson and Goldsmith will thereafter take the stage at 8am to outline their plans for the economy.

-The debate will be chaired by NZME managing editor Shayne Currie at a breakfast event in Auckland.
+The debate is being chaired by NZME managing editor Shayne Currie at a breakfast event in Auckland.

 This marks the 19th edition of the Mood of the Boardroom, which this year surveyed 165 business leaders from across the spectrum about their views on the local and international economy, biggest worries, and how they rate the performance of political leaders.